 Who is a client and family advisor?

-- A person who has received care within the past three years and/or has had multiple past experiences being a client of Eastern Health; and/or
+- A person who has received care within the past few years and/or has had multiple past experiences being a client of Eastern Health; and/or

-- A family member of a client who has had or is currently having an experience of care with Eastern Health.
+- a family member of a client who has had or is currently having an experience of care with Eastern Health; and

 What is the role of a client and family advisor?